patricekrakow/learning-stuff/playing-with-Kubernetes-CRD/playing-with-Kubernetes-CRD.md

 ## Prerequisites

-You need to have have a running Kubernetes cluster with an access to it via the `kubectl` CLI to be able the run the demo.
+You need to have a running Kubernetes cluster with an access to it via the `kubectl` CLI to be able the run the demo.
 If you don't have one, you can easily use the following Katacoda Scenario: <https://www.katacoda.com/patrice1972/scenarios/hello-world>.
 Just click on the _START SCENARIO_ button and type the following command:

 ```text
 $ launch.sh